folkertdev/rust-rfcs/text/0000-labeled-match.md

 }
 ```

+The following sections go into why this feature is essential for writing efficient state machines, looking both at ergonomics and performance.
+A proof of concept of this feature is available

 # Motivation
 [motivation]: #motivation

 The goal of labeled match is improved ergonomics and codegen for state machines.
 Rust being as systems language should be good at writing efficient state machines, and currently falls short.
-Complex state machines are niche, but extremely important.
+Complex state machines are niche, but foundational to many programs (parsers, interpreters, networking protocols).

 ## Ergonomics

-State machines require fairly flexible control flow.
+State machines require flexible control flow.
 However, the unstructured control flow of C is in many ways too flexible: it is hard for programmers to follow and for tools to reason about and give good errors for.
 Ideally, there is a middle ground between code that is easy to understand (by human and machine), interacts well with other rust features, and is flexible enough to efficiently express state machine logic.

 Today there is no good way to translate C code that uses implicit fallthroughs or similar control flow to rust while preserving both the ergonomics (in particular, the number of levels of indentation) and the performance (due to LLVM using jump tables instead of an unconditional jump, see the next section).
 If we wanted to translate this C code to Rust: